Some first-time homebuyers struggle with whether to buy a single-family house, a condominium or a town house.

 Besides HOA rules and restrictions, there are other things to consider if you’re looking to buy a condo or town house:

 - If some owners don’t pay their HOA fees or assessments, you may have to fork over more than your fair share — and hope you’re reimbursed later.

 - Lenders usually charge higher interest rates for condo and townhome purchases than they do for single-family homes, says Jeremy Schachter, branch manager for Pinnacle Capital Mortgage in Phoenix.

 - When a buyer makes a down payment of less than 20 percent, the lender often subjects the HOA to a “full review” of its finances, Schachter says.
 A down payment of 20 percent or more triggers a limited review.

 - “You are significantly more tied in value to your neighbors when it comes to condos and townhomes,” Clarke says.

-- Big special assessments can hurt your budget.
-“If the condo building needs to do any major repairs that cannot be covered by the reserve fund, they will charge each owner a special assessment” on top of regular monthly fees, says Candy Miles-Crocker, a Realtor who trains other real estate agents and associate broker for Long & Foster Real Estate in Washington, D.C.
+- Big special assessments can bruise your budget.
+“If the condo building needs to do any major repairs that cannot be covered by the reserve fund, they will charge each owner a special assessment” on top of regular monthly fees, says Candy Miles-Crocker, a real estate agent who trains other agents and associate broker for Long & Foster Real Estate in Washington, D.C.

-Buying a home, however, regardless of the type, comes with costs that don’t include the mortgage and taxes.
+Buying a home, however, regardless of what type of dwelling it is, comes with costs on top of the mortgage and taxes.
 “The difference being that the single-family homeowner is not paying a monthly condo fee on top of the large repair bill,” Miles-Crocker says.